Halloween Black Bean Dip

 -

-Heat the oven to 400 F and line a sheet pan with parchment for the puff pastry letters.
+Preheat your oven to 400°F and line a baking sheet with parchment paper for the puff pastry letters.

 -